JadeJaber/jadejaber.github.io/_posts/articles/2017-04-05-elasticsearch-cheat-sheet.md

 Identified by names (lowercase)
 Can define as many indexes you want (but most peoaple will have a few of them)

+### 2.2 Type
+Represents a class/category of simlar documents